 - Prince George

-Gary N. Wilson is a Professor in the Department of Political Science.
-He is also the Coordinator of the Northern Studies Program.
+Gary N. Wilson is a Professor and Chair in the Department of Political Science.
 His research focuses on governance and politics in the Canadian and Circumpolar North, and on the impacts of globalization and political change on communities in northern Canada and the Celtic periphery in Europe.
 He has published articles in the Canadian Journal of Political Science, American Journal of Canadian Studies, Canadian Foreign Policy, Europe-Asia Studies, Post-Soviet Affairs, Polar Geography and the Canadian Review of Studies in Nationalism.
-Dr. Wilson is currently serving as the President of the Association of Canadian Universities for Northern Studies (ACUNS) and the Associate Director of the Pacific-Northwest Canadian Studies Consortium.
+Dr. Wilson is currently serving as the Academic Co-Director of the University of the Arctic's Læra Institute for Circumpolar Education.

 Research and Expertise